In general, a normal human pregnancy lasts about 40 weeks, or just more than 9 months, from the start of the last

 menstrual period to childbirth.
-Labor that begins before 37 weeks is called preterm labor (or early labor).
-An infant born before 37 weeks is considered a preterm birth.
+Labor that begins before 37 weeks is called preterm labor (or premature labor).
+A birth that occurs before 37 weeks is considered a preterm birth.

-For more information about this topic, select the Condition Information, Research Information, Clinical Trials, or Resources and Publications
+Condition Information, Research Information, Clinical Trials, or Resources and Publications

 link in the menu on the left.